The Evil Within (2017 film): Plot

 Dennis is a 30-year-old man with a disability who has had nightmares all his life since he was a child, including one where he and his mother entered a carnival ride that seemed underwhelming until he is told that "the ride isn't over."
 As an adult, Dennis has one where a living demon, called the Cadaver, fastens a zipper onto his back and enters his body.
 He finds a hidden room in the cellar that holds a mirror that Dennis believes the Cadaver came from.
 He begins speaking to his reflection, who seems to answer back to him.

 Dennis' brother John has difficulty of his own.
 His girlfriend, Lydia, demands that they get married, but is upset that he will not do anything about Dennis.
 He is visited by Mildy Torres, a woman from social services, who believes that Dennis needs to be taken away.
 This upsets John as he feels that Dennis is his responsibility.
-Dennis continues to have nightmares of the Cadaver and his reflection informs him that in order to get rid of it, they need to start killing animals.
+Dennis continues to have nightmares of the Cadaver and his reflection informs him that in order to get rid of it, they need to perform animal sacrifice.
 He begins working in the secret cellar, which perplexes John, especially when he sees that Dennis has videos on taxidermy and embalmment.

 Once Dennis begins killing children, his reflection takes on a more competent demeanor and reveals that "he" was the one giving him the nightmares and that they still have more killing to do.
 Dennis meets with his crush Susan, an employee at his favorite ice cream place, and tries to ask her out, but the conversation gets awkward and Susan turns him down, hurting him.
 He returns and scares her where she runs out into the street and gets killed by a moving vehicle.
 When John and Lydia take Dennis to his favorite restaurant, he supposedly kills a man in the bathroom without hesitation, scaring himself.
 Dennis attempts to destroy the mirror but his reflection pushes him in and takes on the "real" Dennis instead.